MPAS Student Handbook

 Plagiarism

 Plagiarism is a serious offense.
 Students acknowledge that by taking a course, all required papers, discussions or other written learning activities may be subject to submission for textual similarity review to Turnitin® or other anti-plagiarism software for the detection of plagiarism.
 All submitted papers will be included as source documents in the anti-plagiarism software reference database solely for the purpose of detecting plagiarism of such papers.
-Use of Turnitin® or other anti-plagiarism software service is subject to the Terms and Conditions of Use posted on the software sites.
 In speaking or writing, plagiarism is the intentional or unintentional act of representing someone else’s work as one’s own.
 In addition, plagiarism is defined as using the essential style and manner of expression of a source as if it were one’s own.
 If there is any doubt, the student should consult the faculty or adopt a “when-in-doubt document” philosophy and reference the information source.
 Any statement made without documentation is de facto, claimed as one’s own and may subject one to charges of plagiarism.

 Examples of Plagiarism: